Want to advertise here?

 I think we all could predict how these two actions would feel, but as an illustration of a "technical" concept, I think it serves its purpose.
 When you swung the club upside down, you probably felt like your swing was extremely quick, and you had no sense of rhythm.
 When you swung two clubs at once normally, you probably felt a great sense of where the clubs were during all parts of the swing, but also probably didn't feel much power.

 These lessons apply to your golf clubs!
-If you have too "heavy" of a swing-weight, you might have an increased sense of the club-head during the swing, but lack the power necessary to return the club at impact squarely.
-If you have too "light" of a swing-weight, you might feel like the Hulk, but lack any regards to where the club-head is during different positions of the swing, which once again will limit your ability to return the club square at impact.
+If you have too "heavy" of a swing weight, you might have an increased sense of the club-head during the swing, but lack the power necessary to return the club at impact squarely.
+If you have too "light" of a swing-weight, you might feel like the Hulk, but lack any regard to where the club-head is during different positions of the swing, which once again will limit your ability to return the club square at impact.

 I've played my irons at swing-weights of C9 all the way up to D9 (there's a huge difference here- explained later on this page), and currently sit around D5, which is right in the middle.
 I found that when I had my irons at C9 (too light for me), I would over accelerate at the top of my swing with the upper body, and suffer from thin pulls.
 When I played my irons at D9 (too heavy for me), I felt like I was swinging a sledgehammer, and often my hands couldn't keep up with my lower body, causing pushes and fat shots.